klml/usefulclassroomphrases/README.md

 [example.local.css](example.local.css) is a example for local.css with common used classes you have to customze (link color)

-* **panel**: content width fixed in the middled.
+* **panel**: centered content.
 You can use #panel, .panel, #wrapper or .wrapper.
-Set this declaration direct in your body tag, or if you want elemten (like [panorama images](https://klml.github.io/usefulclassroomphrases/#panoramabackground)) over the whole page width.
+Set this declaration direct in your body tag, or if you want  elements over the whole page width(like [panorama images](https://klml.github.io/usefulclassroomphrases/#panoramabackground)), in any wrapper elements.

 * **ul**: has no list-style but a bullet image